Who is eligible to purchase WorldMed Insurance?

 A cancellation and refund will be considered if requested in writing prior to your effective date of coverage.
 Any refunds are subject to a $25 processing fee.
-Please mail, fax or email a refund request to Travel Insurance Services.
+Please mail, fax or email a refund request to us.

 Am I eligible for a partial refund if I return home before my policy expires?

 Premiums may be refunded after the certificate effective date subject to the following provisions:

 - A $25 cancellation fee will apply for administrative costs incurred by us; and

 - Only the unused portion of the plan cost will be refunded; and

 - You cannot have filed any claims to be eligible for a premium refund.

 After I submitted my Enrollment, I realized I entered the wrong Effective Date.
 What should I do?

 Send any corrections to us in writing by email, fax or mail and we will confirm the changes.
 When sending correspondence, please include a daytime phone number and reference your Online Order Transaction number.

 Contact InformationInsubuy®, Inc.